-For any use which requires the issuance of a special use permit, the supplemental use regulations listed herein may be in addition to any other fair and reasonable conditions placed on the use by the Town Council.
+For any use which requires the issuance of a special use permit, or is a use associated with a site specific plan for a conditional zoning, the supplemental use regulations listed herein may be in addition to any other fair and reasonable conditions placed on the use by the Town Council.
 The conditions may impose greater restrictions on a particular use than those which are listed herein.